 In other areas of this report, adding the cost of individual deductions together results in a larger impact than what the figure for removal of the entire section indicates.
 (The sum of the parts is greater than the whole.)
-For example, if the components of the Taxes Paid Deduction on the Schedule A were added together, the total would be \$186 million.
-However, removal of the entire Taxes Paid Deduction section results in a value of \$185 million.
+For example, if the components of the Taxes Paid Deduction on the Schedule A were added together, the total would be greater than the removal of the entire Taxes Paid Deduction section.
 In this case, removal of individual pieces may lower the Schedule A total and push the taxpayer into a higher tax bracket.
 Removal of the entire section, however, may push the Schedule A total below the standard deduction level.
-If this happens, the standard deduction level (equal to the standard deduction) below which the taxpayer will not fall.
+If this happens, the standard deduction amount is substituted for the Schedule A amount.
+Therefore, there is a constant deduction level (equal to the standard deduction) below which the taxpayer will not fall.
 This constant deduction level buffers the impact of losing the Schedule A deductions and could potentially keep the taxpayer from moving into a higher tax bracket.

 Net income tax (corporate, individual and fiduciary) collections are deposited in the general fund after 15% of net income tax collections received two years prior is disbursed to cities and towns.
-In other words, 15% of net individual income tax plus net corporate income tax plus net fiduciary income tax received in Fiscal Year 2009/10 will be distributed to incorporated cities/towns in Fiscal Year 2011/12.
+In other words, 15% of net individual income tax plus net corporate income tax plus net fiduciary income tax received in FY 2012 will be distributed to incorporated cities or towns in FY 2014.
 Therefore, when reviewing the tax value of individual income tax expenditures the assumption can be made that 85% of the tax value is general fund revenue, although the remaining 15% is not actually disbursed for two years in the future.